JASMIN software FAQs

-How do I set Python 3 as my default?
+How do I set the Jaspy environment as my default?

-If you want your JASMIN sessions to automatically use Python3 then append this line to the end of your "$HOME/.bashrc" file:
+If you want your JASMIN sessions to automatically use the default "jaspy" environment then append this line to the end of your "$HOME/.bashrc" file:

 How do I set the "jasmin-sci" environment as my default?